 If you own shares with a value of \$10,000 or more in Class A or Class C, or \$5,000,000 or more in Class I, you may participate in the Systematic Withdrawal Plan (SWP).
 The SWP allows you to make automatic withdrawals from your account at regular intervals (monthly, quarterly or annually).
 Proceeds can be mailed via check to the address of record, or sent via electronic funds transfer though the ACH system to your bank account if your bank is an ACH system member.
 If the date you select to have the withdrawal made is a weekend or holiday, the redemption will be made on the next business day.
 Money will be transferred from your Fund account to the account you chose at the interval you select on the Application.
 If you expect to purchase additional shares of the Fund, it may not be to your advantage to participate in the SWP because of the possible adverse tax consequences of making contemporaneous purchases and redemptions.
+The Fund may waive or lower SWP account minimums for certain types of investors.
 There is no minimum on systematic withdrawals.
+Any request to change or terminate your SWP can be made by sending a written request or by telephone.
+The request should be submitted to the transfer agent 5 days prior to the effective date.